-Point-to-multipoint operation It is possible to couple up to seven remote network segments to an united network by wireless bridges in the socalled P2MP operation (point-to-multipoint) mode.
+Point-to-station operation It is possible to couple up to seven remote network segments to an united network by wireless bridges in the so-called P2MP operation (point-to-multipoint) mode.

-Point-to-station operation (point-to-station) connects a single station is to a remote LAN.
+The so-called P2Station operation (point-to-station) connects a single station is to a remote LAN.